 Presentations:

-NUS Applied Economics Student Workshop, NUS Behavioral & Experimental Econ Therapy, NUS Graduate Seminar, ISMS Marketing Science Conference (Washington D.C.), 2025 INFORMS International Conference (Singapore, scheduled)
+NUS Applied Economics Student Workshop, NUS Behavioral & Experimental Econ Therapy, NUS Graduate Seminar, ISMS Marketing Science Conference (Washington D.C.), 2025 INFORMS International Conference (Singapore), NUS IO Day, NUS Applied Micro SIG Brown Bag, NTU Economics Brown Bag Seminar (scheduled)

 This article examines endogenous consumer reviews and their impacts on seller pricing on Steam, an online video game platform.
 We find that discounts generate a positive post-promotion effect on sales through review accumulation.
 We build and estimate a structural model that incorporates endogenous consumer reviews and forward-looking game sellers.
 Counterfactual results demonstrate that without accounting for the effects of reviews, game prices would be 14% higher.
 We quantify that the reviews have great externalities.
 The whole system generates millions in surplus for both parties, particularly benefiting new and indie game sellers, while further fostering market diversity.